This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 For residential mortgages, the emphasis is on the borrower's financial standing.
 The lender will check your income to determine if you can repay the mortgage.
 They may also review your credit score to see if you have struggled with repaying debt in the past and your employment income against your spending to determine if you can afford your monthly payments.

-For commercial mortgages, the focus shifts towards the rental income the property will make, if you are letting it out, or your business income, if you are running your own company from the property.
+For commercial mortgages, the focus also shifts towards the rental income the property will make if you are letting it out, or on your business income, if you are running your own company from the property.
 Lenders may also check your personal finances and experience level, especially where you are applying for a commercial mortgage to buy a building you will run your own company from.

 Property types and usage

-Residential mortgages are for properties that people will live in.
-These include houses or flats.
-The property types and usage are straightforward, allowing lenders to offer “pre-set” or standard residential mortgages.
+Residential and buy to let mortgages are for properties that people will live in.
+These include all sorts of houses or flats.
+The property types and usage are straightforward, allowing lenders to offer “pre-set” or standard residential or buy to let mortgages.

 Commercial mortgages are for buildings that businesses operate from.
-These include offices, warehouses, shops, restaurants, hotels, leisure centres, and garages – but for a more comprehensive list of which commercial types are eligible for a commercial mortgage, read our guide here.
+These include offices, warehouses, shops, restaurants, hotels, leisure centres, and garages – but for a more comprehensive list, read our guide on commercial property types that are eligible for a commercial mortgage.

 The different types and usages of commercial properties add complexity to commercial mortgages.
 This means that these mortgage packages cannot be pre-set in the same way that residential mortgages can be.